 While the story focuses on leaf people celebrating the autumnal equinox, I decided to focus our craft on the beautiful, bright harvest moon just as displayed on the amazing front cover of the book.
 Our artwork turned out beautiful!

-My oldest, Andrew (7yrs), made this craft with me.
+My oldest son (7 years), made this craft with me.
 He often stays up past his bedtime on weekends with my husband to catch a glimpse of the Moon, stars and planets in our telescope on clear nights, so this craft was right up his alley.